-The Chairman, John Byrne, is not considered as an independent director.
+The current interim Chairman, Ross MacLachlan is not considered as independent director.
 Due to the size of the company and the board this is deemed acceptable to the directors of the company.
-Should the company increase in size then the company will consider, and if thought appropriate, appoint an independent director as chairman.
+The company is expected to increase in size in the next financial year, then the company will consider, and if thought appropriate, appoint an independent director as chairman.

-The chair of the board is John Byrne and the Chief Executive Officer is Ross MacLachlan.
+The interim chair of the board and the Chief Executive Officer is Ross MacLachlan.

-There nomination committee comprises Ross MacLachlan and Jeffry Myers.
+The nomination committee is comprised of Ross MacLachlan and Jeffry Myers.
 In addition all members of the Board are part of the nomination process following the initial work of the nomination committee to ensure the Board continues to operate within the established guidelines including when necessary, selecting candidates for the position of director.
 The directors consider that this is appropriate given the size of the Board and the company.